-Elkhonon Goldberg, Ph.D., ABPP/ ABCN, is a clinical professor of neurology, New York University School of Medicine, and the Founding Director of Luria Neuroscience Institute and Goldberg Brain-Mind Symposia.
+Elkhonon Goldberg, Ph.D., ABPP/ ABCN, is the Founding Director of Luria Neuroscience Institute and Goldberg Brain-Mind Symposia.

-He is a diplomate of The American Board of Professional Psychology /

-American Board of Clinical Neuropsychology, with over 40 years of experience in neuropsychological diagnosis, cognitive rehabilitation, and forensic neuropsychology.
-His critically acclaimed and bestselling books have been published in 21 languages.
+He is a diplomate of The American Board of Professional Psychology / American Board of Clinical Neuropsychology with over 40 years of experience in neuropsychological diagnosis, cognitive rehabilitation, and forensic neuropsychology.
+His critically acclaimed and bestselling books have been published in 24 languages.